ruijaulino/ruijaulino.github.io/_posts/2023-08-23-equities_bonds.md

-The first conclusion is that the sharpe ratios are higher for non-constrained solutions and are higher that those obtained previously by considering a constant allocation - this lead us to the conclusion that time-varying covariances model better the data.
-Also, the unconstrained solution with the full covariance has a considerable higher sharpe than the others - we can attribute this to the change in leverage that is created due to the time-varying nature of correlation (when we normalized to unit leverage the advantage disapeared and so, given the theoretical solution to the problem, we can make this association); also, this model had a much lower drawdown when both assets feel recently - they becase quite correalated and the ammount invested was reduced.
+The first conclusion is that the sharpe ratios are higher for non-constrained solutions and are higher than those obtained previously by considering a constant allocation - this lead us to the conclusion that time-varying covariances model better the data (this could be stated/tested in a more formal way by computing the probability of the data given the model, $p(D\|M)$ - which would penalize the added complexity - but let us not complicate the current idea).
+Also, the unconstrained solution with the full covariance has a considerable higher sharpe than the others - we can attribute this to the change in leverage that is created due to the time-varying nature of correlation (when we normalized to unit leverage the advantage disapeared and so, given the theoretical solution to the problem, we can make this association); also, this model had a much lower drawdown when both assets feel recently - they became quite correlated and the ammount invested was reduced.

-Of course, to compare the equity curves we need to normalize the returns of the strategies because, it the unconstrained ones, the weights can vary a lot (also, non of those are _valid_ strategies in the sense that we need to estimate the bounds of the weights to proper normalize them).
+Of course, to compare the equity curves we need to normalize the returns of the strategies because, in the unconstrained ones, the weights can vary a lot (also, none of those are _valid_ strategies in the sense that we need to estimate the bounds of the weights to proper normalize them).

 Since the idea seems to improve the results, we need to find a way to estimate the out-of-sample performance.
 In particular, we need to estimate a bound to the weights and also optimize the lookback window.
 We can use the cross validation idea to run the model on a training set without any constraint and measure a bound to weights that we are expecting to see; then we evaluate on the testing set with the weights normalized (divided) by this bound.